• Home

 Add More Vegetables

-Parsnips, green beans, frozen peas (added in the last 30 minutes), or mushrooms all work well here.
-Add mushrooms with the other vegetables at the start — they cook down and add an earthy note to the broth.
+Vegetables that can be used include parsnips, green beans, frozen peas (add these in the last 30 minutes), or mushrooms.
+For mushrooms, add them along with the other vegetables at the beginning.
+They cook down to create an earthy flavor in the broth.

 Use Beef Broth Instead of Chicken

-The recipe uses chicken broth to balance the tomato base, but if you want a more intensely beefy flavor, beef broth works.
-The flavor will be deeper and richer — more of a traditional beef stew taste.
+The recipe uses chicken broth to offset the tomato base, however, if you want a more robustly beefy flavor, beef broth does the trick.
+You will get a deeper and richer flavor — more of a classic beef stew flavor.

 Add Red Wine

-Replace 1/2 cup of the chicken broth with a dry red wine like Cabernet or Merlot.
-Add it when you add the rest of the liquid.
+Substitute 1/2 cup of the chicken broth with a dry red wine such as Cabernet or Merlot.
+Add it when you add the other liquids.
+It enriches the broth and gives a little depth that complements the tomato base.

 Serving Ideas